Reedy categories which encode the notion of category actions: Introduction

 \section{Introduction}

 The simplicial category $\Delta$ can be found in numerous contexts, in homotopy theory, category theory, and beyond.
 In some sense, the structure of $\Delta$ indexes the structure of a category: $[0]$ indexes objects, $[1]$ indexes morphisms, $[2]$ indexes composition of morphisms, and so forth.
 One picks out this structure in a category by taking the nerve functor, resulting in a simplicial set.
 Many of the models for $(\infty, 1)$-categories, such as Segal categories, complete Segal spaces, and quasi-categories, are given by simplicial objects of some kind and therefore make use of this formalism to make sense of categories up to homotopy.
 While not all simplicial diagrams give a category structure, the Segal condition allows us to identify those that do, either strictly or up to homotopy.
+Using a modified version of the Segal condition, first introduced by Bousfield \cite{bousfield}, the category $\Delta$ also governs groupoid structures, and in particular the special case of the structure of a group.

 Much more recently, Moerdijk and Weiss have introduced the dendroidal category $\Omega$ which plays the same role for the structure of a colored operad \cite{mw}.
 The objects are finite rooted trees, specifying every kind of composition that can take place.
 Hence, they were able to understand $(\infty, 1)$-operads as dendroidal diagrams, and Cisinski and Moerdijk have successfully been able to compare many different models which arise in this way \cite{cm-ds}, \cite{cm-simpop}, \cite{cm-ho}.
 Again, a Segal condition is necessary to understand which dendroidal objects can be regarded as some kind of colored operad.